 Pamela continued to go to school in the arts and science magnet school system, attending Parkview Arts and Science Magnet High School.
 While there she stayed in the orchestra earning first chair as a cello player.
 She also joined the Lab Singers Choir which mostly focused on a more soulful sound verses the standard choral repertoire.
 Moving forward after high school she attended the University of Central Arkansas on a choir and orchestra scholarship.

 Pamela was in the UCA Concert Choir as well at the UCA Orchestra and the Conway Civic Orchestra simultaneously.

 Shortly after graduating with her Bachelor's degree Pamela married her college sweetheart, Jason Hopkins.
 She decided to go into law enforcement and continued that path for 13 years, ending her career in the rank of Sergeant.
 During her last 6 months as an officer she decided to go back to school and obtain her Master's of Art in Teaching degree and became a teacher while attending those classes.
-During her careers and raising her family she continued music and decided after her chldren were older to get back into music!
+Pamela stepped away from music during these years but as her children were getting older, she decided to get back into music!